 Indol-3-carbinol, a plant-based substance from the indole group, is extracted from a number of cruciferous plants, including resveratrol and quercetin, a polyphenol and flavonoid, extracted from Japanese knotweed (Polygonum cuspidatum).

 In the Netherlands, Indol-3-Carbinol is prepared according to the international regulations for the production of drugs as food supplements.
-Indol-3-Carbinol is often used with patients who have breast cancer and with patients who have cervical cancer.
-It is also used as complementary therapy for prostate cancer.

 The following are some clinically proven effects of individual ingredients: